chrisknox97/surfs_up/README.md

 * Minimum Temperature

-        The Minimal Temperature for December (56) was eight degrees lower than June (64).
+        The Minimum Temperature for December (56) was eight degrees lower than June (64).

 * Maximum Temperature